alhatsaurabh/HabitLeveling/HabitLeveling-Project-Plan.md

   - [ ] Create achievement showcase for completed progress

 ## Next Development Focus
-With the Smart Calendar feature now complete, we're ready to move forward with the Pomodoro Timer implementation as our next priority feature.
+With the Smart Calendar feature now complete, we're moving forward with the Narrative Gamification features (shelter-building system, shop, and character mechanics) as our next priority.
+The Pomodoro Timer feature has significant implementation progress but will be fully completed in a later phase.

 ## Feature Details